andrewrlee/github-thrift-client-server/README.md

 * add test client again to check if it still works
 * Use logback or some clj logging framework
 * Proper error handling
+* Prevent duplicate events from being added to mongo
+* Make env variables more specific to the service
+* Externalize mongo conf

 ## License